handsontable/handsontable/docs/next/guides/integrate-with-react/react-custom-renderer-example.md

 # Custom renderer example

+## Overview

+You can declare a custom renderer for the `HotTable` component by declaring it as a function in the Handsontable options or creating a rendering component.

+## Example

-An implementation of the `@handsontable/react` with a custom renderer added.
-It takes an image url as the input and renders the image in the edited cell.
+The following example implements `@handsontable/react` with a custom renderer added.
+It takes an image URL as the input and renders the image in the edited cell.

 ::: example #example1 :react
 ```jsx